drkrillo/docs/creator/architecture/subscribe-to-changes.md

 }
 ```

-You can also combine this approach with \[Querying components]\(\{{< ref "/content/creator/sdk7/architecture/querying-components.md" >\}}), to bulk-subscribe every entity in the scene that has a certain component to their own function.
+You can also combine this approach with [Querying components](../sdk7/architecture/querying-components.md), to bulk-subscribe every entity in the scene that has a certain component to their own function.

 ```ts
 export function main() {